Kaminario/echo-public-docs/README.md

 #### Parameters:

-- `host_id` (string): The unique identifier for the host, typically the hostname.
+- `id` (string): The unique identifier for the host in the URL path, typically the hostname.
 Must:
   - Start with a letter and end with a letter or number.
   - Only contain letters, numbers, underscores, and hyphens.
   - Be 3-32 characters in length.